 - Champ de Mars – Get there very early in the morning before the Eiffel Tower crowds arrive.

-- Parc Andre Citroen – More well know for its trees and shrubs (including a decent sized Australian section) than flowers but it’s worth visiting to go up the world’s biggest hot air balloon for views over Paris.
+- Parc Andre Citroen – More well known for its trees and shrubs (including a decent-sized Australian section) than flowers but it’s worth visiting to go up the world’s biggest hot air balloon for views over Paris.

 - Rodin Museum – Another of my favourite parks in Paris, you can wander around this perfectly manicured park while admiring August Rodin’s impressive sculptures.